 You may think that a leek has a stem, but in reality, it is made up of a series of leaves, called leaf sheaths, that are bundled around each other.
 They are almost always dirty due to the way they’re grown, so when it comes to learning how to cut leeks, cleaning them comes into play.

 Because soil is packed up around leeks while they’re growing, dirt gets into its layers.
 While rinsing them before cutting is good, you will have to also rinse them after they’re cut to get in between the layers.

-A Vegetable Knife is a great prepping knife for leeks.
+A Vegetable Knife is a great knife for cutting leeks.
 Its sharp blade easily slices through all the leaf layers and you can use the wide blade to scoop the pieces up to toss into a bowl of cold water for cleaning.

-Leeks have a mild onion-like flavor that adds a sweet, mellow taste to soups, gratins or quiche.
+Leeks have a mild onion-like flavor that adds sweet, mellow taste to soups, gratins or quiche.
 They also pair well with lemon, cream, poultry and bacon.

 How to Cut Leeks

 - Using a Vegetable Knife, trim off the root end.

 - Cut off the dark green tops of the leaves.